Luis-1896/guitar-shop-with-typescript/README.md

 # React + TypeScript + Vite

+This project implemented a shop of guitars, I used React with TypeScript, hooks like useMemo, useState, useEffect, and I created a personal Hook.
+To implemented the style in this project I used Tailwind.

+## Branch feature/guitar-ts-with-use-reducer
+In this branch I modified the use of personal Hook with useReducer

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: